How Much Does It Cost To Operate a Giant Inflatable?

 The kilowatt rating of an appliance is equal to the number of units of electricity it consumes per hour of operation.
 Those units of electricity are expressed in kilowatt hours (kWh).

-- Our internal Fasco blower system uses .336 units (kWh) of electricity per hour.
+Small, internal blower systems use .336 units (kWh) of electricity per hour

 Calculate Running Cost